Influencer Enneagram Types: Why Type 3s Dominate Instagram

 Type 6: The Loyalist Influencer

 Platform fit: Medium.
-Type 6s can build devoted communities but fear the exposure.
+Type 6s build devoted communities but live in dread of the exposure.

-Style: Building trust through consistency, relatable struggle content, “we’re in this together” messaging.
+Style: Building trust through consistency, relatable struggle content, “we’re in this together” messaging, the comments section as a group chat.

-Example niche: Anxiety/mental health, budget tips, cautionary content.
+Example niche: Anxiety/mental health, budget tips, cautionary “what nobody tells you” content, frugal mom finance, doomsday preppers.

 Quote: “What if I say something wrong and everyone turns on me?”